 While this might not be a traditional location for Christmas dinner, this is not to be missed.
 By changing things just ab it, things can become more interesting, can’t they?
 Come and celebrate with friends or family and enjoy large Mexican or Peruvian dishes that can be shared with friends.
 Guests can enjoy shell tacos, smoked paprika ribs, and other finger foods all add to the experience of eating here at Leicester Square Kitchen.
 Between the atmosphere and wonderfully delicious foods, you’ll be sure to come back for more.

-This location is singular in the sense that it takes good old classics and then spice them up with a drop of the ever-loving groovy sauce and excellent live music and to die for cocktails and you may come close to describing the amazing experience you’ll have a The Bluebird in Chelsea.
+This location is singular in the sense that it takes good old classics and then spices them up with a drop of the ever-loving groovy sauce excellent live music and die-for cocktails and you may come close to describing the amazing experience you’ll have The Bluebird in Chelsea.
 It’s without question, Chelsea’s favorite hot spot.

 If you go with the traditional three-course meal at the Bluebird, you’ll enjoy succulent roast turkey, roast cod, and beef fillet for around £110.
 There are other options available as well including a wonderful Dorset crab dinner.
 No matter what you choose, you will not be disappointed in your meal.

-Without question, one of the best places to have a meal in Mayfair, but even more so for their enviable Christmas menu.
-They off their entire carte to choose from, which is nice for those guests looking to enjoy a wide variety.
+Without question, one of the best places to have a meal in Mayfair, but even more so for its enviable Christmas menu.
+They offer their entire carte to choose from, which is nice for those guests looking to enjoy a wide variety.
 For those more traditionally minded patrons, their Christmas special is delicious.
 It includes roast turkey and of course pudding.